djvill/APLS/files/custom-dictionary/README.md

 	- Bash (if not included as Git Bash in Git install)
 	- R
 		- Packages `readr`, `stringr`, `purrr`, and dependencies
-		- R must be in your PATH (directions for [Windows](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0), [macOS](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/#.Uydjga1dXDg), [Unix](https://unix.stackexchange.com/a/26059)).
-If R is in your PATH, then at the command line `Rscript -e R.version.string` will print your R version
+		- R must be in your PATH (and it probably is, if you've installed R).
+You can tell that R is in your PATH if running `Rscript -e R.version.string` at the command line prints your R version.
+If not, follow directions for [Windows](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0), [macOS](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/#.Uydjga1dXDg), or [Unix](https://unix.stackexchange.com/a/26059)
 - GitHub account
 - Push access to https://github.com/djvill/APLS